-- FERC directed MISO to set the Initial Reference Level for capacity at \$0/MW-day. - FERC directed MISO to determine technology-specific default avoidable costs, which will be based on a formula MISO must develop and add to the Tariff.
-Recognizing that it would have been difficult for MISO to develop default technology-specific avoidable costs in time for the 2016-2017 PRA, FERC directed MISO to propose such Tariff revisions within 90 days of the date of the order to be implemented prior to the 2017-2018 PRA. - FERC directed MISO to file Tariff revisions on compliance to ensure that MISO's calculation of CILs accurately reflects counter-flows resulting from capacity exports to neighboring regions.
+- FERC directed MISO to determine technology-specific default avoidable costs, which will be based on a formula MISO must develop and add to the Tariff.
+Recognizing that it would have been difficult for MISO to develop default technology-specific avoidable costs in time for the 2016-2017 PRA, FERC directed MISO to propose such Tariff revisions within 90 days of the date of the order to be implemented prior to the 20172018 PRA.
+146 - FERC directed MISO to file Tariff revisions on compliance to ensure that MISO's calculation of CILs accurately reflects counter-flows resulting from capacity exports to neighboring regions.
 FERC also agreed with an alternative approach and recommendation for calculating CILs provided by the MISO IMM which better reflected the counter flows that capacity exports provide.
 FERC directed MISO to work with the MISO IMM to file necessary Tariff revisions to implement this recommendation on compliance within 30 days of the date of the Order, to be implemented in time for the 2016-2017 PRA.
 If MISO had concerns that this directive may result in adverse impacts on reliability, FERC instructed MISO to submit in its compliance filing a demonstration of these concerns and its recommended alternative proposal to be implemented in time for the 2016-2017 PRA. - FERC denied the complaints with respect to zonal boundaries and did not direct MISO to combine Zones 4 and 5.
-Nevertheless, FERC encouraged MISO to continue to work with its stakeholders to ensure its zonal boundaries reflect the physical realities of the transmission system. - In late January and early February of 2016, several parties (including MISO) filed requests for rehearing and/or clarification of the Order. - In MISO's 30-Day Compliance Filing to the Order ("1st Compliance Filing"), which was filed on January 29, 2016, contemporaneously with the request for rehearing, MISO addressed FERC's compliance directives. i.e. setting the Initial Reference Level at \$0/MW-Day, adding language to the Tariff regarding generation resources with facility-specific reference levels, revising the CIL calculation to remove the impact of exports, and revising the LCR calculation to include the benefits of exporting units in supporting local resource requirements.
+Nevertheless, FERC encouraged MISO to continue to work with its stakeholders to ensure its zonal boundaries reflect the physical realities of the transmission system. - In late January and early February of 2016, several parties (including MISO) filed requests for rehearing and/or clarification of the Order.147 - In MISO's 30-Day Compliance Filing to the Order ("1st Compliance Filing"), which was filed on January 29, 2016, contemporaneously with the request for rehearing, MISO addressed FERC's compliance directives. i.e. setting the Initial Reference Level at \$0/MW-Day, adding language to the Tariff regarding generation resources with facility-specific reference levels, revising the CIL calculation to remove the impact of exports, and revising the LCR calculation to include the benefits of exporting units in supporting local resource requirements.
 Consistent with their request for rehearing MISO proposed to reduce each Zone's LCR by the amount of capacity under MISO's functional control that is exported outside of MISO's footprint (i.e., non-pseudo-tied exports).
 MISO proposed the following formula to calculate LCR:

-LCR = LRR - CIL - non-pseudo-tied exports
+LCR = LRR - CIL - non-pseudo-tied exports148

-In an order issued on March 18, 2016, ("the 1st Compliance Filing Order") FERC accepted MISO's 1st Compliance Filing, subject to a further compliance filing.
+- In an order issued on March 18, 2016, ("the 1st Compliance Filing Order") FERC accepted MISO's 1st Compliance Filing, subject to a further compliance filing.
 FERC also granted MISO's request for clarification and IIEC's and IL AG's request for clarification with respect to going-forward costs and denied all other requests for clarification and rehearing.
 In the 1st Compliance Filing Order FERC accepted MISO's 1st Compliance Filing to set the Initial Reference Level to \$0/MW-Day and also found that MISO had generally complied with the other directives.
-In the 1st Compliance Filing Order FERC also accepted MISO's proposed revisions to its Tariff, which modifies the formula MISO uses to calculate LCRs.
+In the 1st Compliance Filing Order FERC also accepted MISO's proposed revisions to its Tariff, which modifies the formula MISO uses to calculate LCRs. - In the 1st Compliance Filing Order FERC also granted clarification with respect to concerns raised by IIEC and IL AG regarding whether sunk costs are included in going-forward costs.
+Specifically, FERC clarified that, for purposes of calculating facility-specific reference levels, going-forward costs do not include sunk costs.